lequant40/portfolio_allocation_js/README.md

 ### Develop...

-### Compile
+### Compile and test

-- The following command generates the files to be used inside a browser or with Node.js in the `dist` directory:
+- The following commands generates the files to be used inside a browser or with Node.js in the `dist` directory:

 ```
+grunt deliver-dev
-grunt deliver
+grunt deliver-dist
 ```

 - The following command generates the files to be used in Google Sheets in the `dist\gs` directory: